-|Customer reviews||Google, Facebook.||Google, Facebook, Trustpilot (verified reviews).||Google, Facebook.|
+|Customer reviews||Google, Facebook.||Google, Facebook, Trustpilot (>750 verified reviews).||Google, Facebook.|

-|Bundles available?||Yes, Coracle Prime only for university students, including free Travel Health Insurance & Public Health Insurance.||Yes, Value package, open for all types of students (university, language school, Studienkolleg, etc.), including free Travel Health Insurance & Public Health Insurance & free private liability insurance.||Yes, Fintiba Plus, including free Travel Health Insurance & Public Health Insurance.|
+|Bundles available?||Yes, Coracle Prime only for university students, including free Travel Health Insurance & Public Health Insurance.||Yes, Value package, open for all types of students (university, language school, Studienkolleg, etc.), including free Travel Health Insurance & Public Health Insurance.||Yes, Fintiba Plus, including free Travel Health Insurance & Public Health Insurance.|

-|Partner referral program available?||No information provided.||No||Yes, commission €10 for Blocked Account with individual referral code, paid to customer's current account.||Yes, commission €10 and €15 bonus for the new customer, if purchasing Fintiba Plus, both paid on a digital Master Card.
+|Partner referral program available?||Yes.||Yes, commission €10 for Blocked Account with individual referral code, paid to customer's current account.||Yes, commission €10 and €15 bonus for the new customer, if purchasing Fintiba Plus, both paid on a gift card.
 Referral only works when using the website, not the App.|

-|Other||n/a||Expatrio is providing the possibility to get job offers in the log-in portal, according to the student's background.||Fintiba is organising a job fair for international students.|
+|Other||n/a||Expatrio is providing the possibility to get job offers in the log-in portal, according to the student's background.
+There is also the possibility to find accommodation and universities as well as language schools.||Fintiba is organising a job fair for international students.|

 A comparison of Blocked Account packages, including a mandatory Health Insurance and other products can be found here on our Blocked Account bundle comparison site.